 Like all medications, DMTs for MS have potential side effects, including some serious ones like an increased risk for certain infections, heart disease, and liver problems.
 Your doctor will review all the risks and benefits for any recommended treatment with you (including options that fit best with your lifestyle), and if they don't, be sure to ask!

-These powerful anti-inflammatories can be delivered as pills, shots, inhalers or topical creams.
+These powerful anti-inflammatories can be delivered as infusions, pills, shots, inhalers or topical creams.
+One of the most commonly used forms of steroids for flare is IV.
 And if you're having a monster flare, steroids are pretty effective at quickly taming that MS beast.
 However, they're not meant to be used long-term because they can bring a host of side effects, including: